Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Furthermore, the block Browse preview has new fields to display sort headings and pagination, so it's now possible to have a specific list of items, like the main browse view.
+It has some specific templates too:
+- simple carousel: this is an upgrade of the plugin [Shortcode Carousel] for [Omeka Classic].
-It has another template for gallery display with a quick viewer too (browse-preview-gallery).
-This one has a specific option to add to the query to display thumbnails as square or medium: `thumbnail_size=medium`.
+- gallery display with a quick viewer too (browse-preview-gallery).
+This one has a specific option to add to the query to display thumbnails as square or
+  medium: `thumbnail_size=medium`.

 **Warning**